-Another insurance issue requiring discussion is the type of coverage under which asbestos BI defendants are filing and the implications of limits under that coverage.
-Since the asbestos litigation explosion, insurers' asbestos-related costs under workers compensation have been limited because employees have sued the manufacturers and distributors of asbestos products rather than file workers compensation claims against employers.
-Asbestos BI claims have historically been filed by defendants as products and completed operations claims under general liability (GL) policies.
+Another insurance issue needing discussion is the type of coverage under which asbestos BI defendants are filing and the implications of limits under that coverage.
+Since the asbestos litigation explosion, insurers' asbestos-related costs under workers' compensation have been limited because employees have sued the manufacturers and distributors of asbestos products rather than file workers' compensation claims against employers.
+Asbestos BI claims have historically been filed by defendants as products and completed operations claims under general liability policies.
 The majority of such policies include an aggregate limit applicable to products claims.
 As thousands of claims are allocated across an insured's coverage block, the portion of the claims allocated to each policy accumulates to exhaust that policy's aggregate limit.
+Typically, courts have disallowed the theory that all manufacturing of asbestos products was a single occurrence.
+Thus, in situations where no aggregate limit was included in the policy, the insurer's liability is essentially unlimited.